New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 The controversies have been fueled in part by a growing willingness — even among party allies — to break a code of silence that was long expected in the notoriously cutthroat and fealty-driven world of New York politics.

-Ron Kim, a New York state assemblyman, went public in February with a call from Cuomo that he said was explicitly threatening in nature over his criticism of the nursing home deaths scandal.
+Ron Kim, a New York state assemblyman, went public in February with a call from Cuomo that he said was explicitly threatening in nature over his criticism of the nursing-home deaths scandal.
 A top Cuomo adviser has disputed that Cuomo threatened to “destroy” Kim, as Kim has said.

 One of Cuomo’s accusers, former staffer Lindsey Boylan, has alleged that Cuomo’s aides leaked her personnel file to reporters, and on Friday, the Wall Street Journal reported on attempts by the governor’s aides to call former employees attempting to glean information about Boylan.

-New York City public advocate Jumanne Williams said that Cuomo’s tactics of using fear to govern largely worked because “retribution was very harsh if you crossed him.
+New York City public advocate Jumaane Williams said Cuomo’s tactics of using fear to govern largely worked because “retribution was very harsh if you crossed him.
 People were very concerned.”

-But now, she said, “You’re seeing some of the fear starting to crumble.
+But now, he said, “You’re seeing some of the fear starting to crumble.
 So when you have that stripped away, you don’t have a lot to back you up.”

 A spokesman for Cuomo did not respond to a request for comment on the governor’s reputation for exacting retribution.

 Amid the burgeoning crises, Schwartz has remained his staunch ally.
-After several years working in the private sector, he returned to Cuomo’s side in the early days of the coronavirus pandemic last year, volunteering to manage medical equipment and supplies directed to hospitals and health care systems.
+After several years working in the private sector, he returned to Cuomo’s side in the early days of the coronavirus pandemic last year, volunteering to manage medical equipment and supplies directed to hospitals and health-care systems.

-Schwartz told The Post that he assisted with ensuring bed capacity for hospitals and helped launch a contact tracing program.
+Schwartz told The Post that he assisted with ensuring bed capacity for hospitals and helped launch a contact-tracing program.
 He said he currently is volunteering in his role as head of the vaccine rollout.

 In his book “American Crisis: Leadership Lessons from the COVID-19 Pandemic,” Cuomo wrote that when he had asked Schwartz to help him manage the public health crisis, “I knew that if I asked, he wouldn’t say no; he was that good a friend.
 I’d known him for thirty years.”